-One ounce gold version of the 2015 Chinese Lunar Year of the Sheep coins.
-The coins were produced by the Perth Mint in Australia.
-This is sold as an investment product.
+2015 Australian one ounce uncirculated gold coin issued for the Chinese Lunar Year of the Sheep.
+The coins were produced by the Perth Mint in Australia are are highly sought after by collectors.
+This bullion coin is sold as an investment product.

-The obverse features the Ian Rank-Broadley effigy of Queen Elizabeth II - as do the rest of the coins in the series have.
+The obverse features the Ian Rank-Broadley effigy of Queen Elizabeth II and the inscription ELIZABETH II AUSTRALIA 1oz 9999 GOLD 2015 1OO DOLLARS

 The reverse of the coin shows an adult male goat standing on a ridge on a mountain.
 It also shows the Chinese character for 'goat', as well as the inscription ‘Year of the Goat’.

 |Alloy||24 carat gold|

 |Denomination||100 Australian Dollars|